AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-365.md

    >[!NOTE]
    >
-   >**Reminder**
-   >
-   >
-   >You should already have [installed and configured the Marketo solution](../../../../product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-1-of-3-install.md) before moving forward.
+   >You should already have [installed and configured the Marketo solution](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-1-of-3-install.md) before moving forward.

-   Click Import.
+1. Click **Import**.

    ![](assets/image2014-12-12-9-3a5-3a27.png)

 1. In the new window, click **Browse**.
 Choose the [Marketo Sales Insight solution you downloaded in step 1](#msi).
 Click **Next**.